hasura/graphql-engine/docker-run/README.md

 curl -L https://storage.googleapis.com/hasuractl/install-dev.sh | bash
 ```

-If you already have Hasura installed, then once the download is complete, hit ctrl-c before you're prompted for your password.
-And then move the file manually:
+Once the download is complete, hit ctrl-c before you're prompted for your password and then move the file manually.
+We're doing this because this is a preview release of the hasura CLI!

 ```
 mv /tmp/hasura /usr/local/bin/hasura-dev